evinli/evinli.github.io/content/projects/CHONKY/index.md

 On the mechanical side, we had an arm that consisted of 3 independent joints, encoded using potentiometers and DC motors to provide position feedback and reinforced with high gear ratios (eg. 40:1) to withstand heavy loading.
 Our chassis was primarily cut from hardboard, and our servo-actuated claw was wrapped with rubber bands to provide better grasp on oddly shaped objects.

+To breathe life into our mechanical systems, our PCB stacks consisted of six H-bridge and optically-isolated servo circuits to control our drive and arm motors, as well as a five reflectance sensor and three infrared bandpass circuits for tape following and infrared navigation.
+All wires were intentionally shielded to minimize electrical noise and interfaced with PCBs using JST connectors.

 My contributions were mostly on the electrical and software end of the project.
 I helped breadboard the initial IR filtration and tape-following circuits, soldered the power distribution boards, and designed the architecture for our software system.

 {{< gallery >}}